robcarver17/pysystemtrade/docs/production.md

 This document is specifically about using pysystemtrade for *live production trading*.

-*This is NOT a complete document, and is currently a work in progress - any in many cases a series of thoughts about design intent rather than a fully featured specificiation.
+*This is NOT a complete document, and is currently a work in progress - and in many cases a series of thoughts about design intent rather than a fully featured specification.
 It is not possible to run a full production system with pysystemtrade at present*

 Ultimately this will include: